Client Care & Our Complaints Policy

 What will happen next?

 1. We will send you a letter acknowledging your complaint and setting out our understanding of the issues you are concerned about.
 In that letter we will ask you to confirm or otherwise our understanding of the nature of your complaint.
-We will also let you know the name of the person who will be
+We will also let you know the name of the person who will be dealing with the complaint.

 2. We will record your complaint in our central register and open a file for your complaint.